CBD and ADHD – Is It a Good Combination? Scientific Evidence 2026

 – Interactions with ADHD medications: CBD inhibits CYP2D6 and CYP3A4, which affects the metabolism of atomoxetine and, to some extent, methylphenidate.
 Consultation with a doctor is essential.

 – CBD's safety profile is good.
 WHO 2018: well tolerated at doses up to 1500 mg daily (WHO, 2018).
-No addiction potential.
+No potential for addiction.

 – Practical dosage: Start with 10-25 mg of CBD daily, increasing every 7 days.
 Never discontinue stimulants on your own.